RecordEvolution/ReswarmOS/reswarmify/README.md

 # IronFlock Init

-IronFlock Init is a command-line tool designed to configure your device for connection to the Record Evolution platform.
+IronFlock Init is a command-line tool designed to configure your device for connection to the IronFlock platform.

-It sets up essential services, scripts, and binaries, allowing you to establish a connection using a configuration file from a virtual device created on Record Evolution.
+It sets up essential services, scripts, and binaries, allowing you to establish a connection using a configuration file from a virtual device created on IronFlock.

 ## Requirements for Reswarmification